Information regarding COVID-19 in Sweden

 TRAVEL RECOMMENDATIONS TO SWEDEN

-The decision took effect on 19 March and initially applies for 30 days.
+The travel ban applies until (and including) August 31.
 This is an exceptional measure that will not apply for longer than necessary.

 Not all travel to Sweden is stopped.
-Swedish citizens and other people who are resident in Sweden are able to return to their homes.
+Swedish citizens and citizens of other EU/EEA countries (including Switzerland), and other people who are resident in Sweden or another EU/EEA country, are able to return to their homes.
 Nor does the entry ban apply to people who have particularly important grounds for travelling to Sweden.
 This includes diplomats, people in need of international protection and people who are to carry out essential functions in Sweden, such as health care professionals and people transporting goods to Sweden.

 Read more: Press release from the Ministry of Justice, including link to Q&A